-- A The principle of development (NPPF, Local Plan Policy S7) - B Scale (Local Plan Policy GEN2) - C Site biodiversity (NPPF, Local Plan Policy GEN7) - D Access and parking (Local Plan Policies GEN1 and GEN8, Uttlesford Parking Standards, and Uttlesford Parking Standards) - E Ancient monuments and sites of archaeological importance (NPPF, Local Plan Policy ENV4) - F Noise sensitive development (Local Plan Policy ENV10)
+- A The principle of development (NPPF, Local Plan Policy S8). - B Scale (Local Plan Policy GEN2).

-A The principle of development
+- C Site biodiversity (NPPF, Local Plan Policy GEN7). - D Access and parking (Local Plan Policies GEN1 and GEN8, Uttlesford Parking Standards, and Uttlesford Parking Standards). - E Ancient monuments and sites of archaeological importance (NPPF, Local Plan Policy ENV4). - F Noise sensitive development (Local Plan Policy ENV10).

-10.1 The Local Plan identifies the site to be outside any settlement limits, that is, within the open countryside and so Local Plan Policy S7 applies to the proposal.
-This policy recognises the intrinsic value of the countryside by limiting development that either needs to take place in such locations or else would be appropriate for the area.
-There are some exceptions relating to limited infilling in certain areas, but the Local Plan does not include Molehill Green in this concession.
+A The principle of development:

-- 10.2 Policy S7 cannot solely be used in the determination of the application for the following reasons: - a) following the Council's adoption of the Local Plan, the Government published the National Planning Policy Framework (NPPF) in March 2012, which obliged planning authorities to take a more flexible approach to sustainable development; and - b) there are additional considerations for local planning authorities such as Uttlesford District that cannot demonstrate five years of deliverable housing sites.
+- 11.1 The Local Plan places the site as within the Countryside Protection Zone (CPZ) and so Policy S8 applies to the proposal.
+The policy's main priority is to maintain a local belt of countryside around the airport to prevent coalescence between the airport and new development.
+Planning permission will be granted if the development is required to be in the CPZ or else is appropriate for a rural area, but in both cases, the development must not adversely affect the open characteristics of the zone. - 11.2 The site's location is some distance from Stansted Airport and so the development would not merge into the Airport's environs.
+The development would obviously create a built form in an open area and so would impact on the countryside; however this negative consideration must be balanced against the NPPF's emphasis on sustainable development. - 11.3 The Local Plan cannot solely be used in the determination of the application for the following reasons: - a) following the Council's adoption of the Local Plan, the Government published the National Planning Policy Framework (NPPF) in March 2012, which obliged planning authorities to take a more flexible approach to sustainable development; and - b) there are additional considerations for local planning authorities such as Uttlesford District that cannot demonstrate five years of deliverable housing sites.